-A set of interventions is proposed for each objective.
-These are not exhaustive; they are strategic interventions proposed to achieve the main goals and objectives of the PGD Plan and will also be the subject of consultations going forward.
+A set of interventions are determined for each objective and are updated annually.
+These are not exhaustive, they are strategic interventions proposed to achieve the main goals and objectives of the PGDP and will also be the subject of consultations going forward.